Email Signup

 authenteak image

 There are two types of wood that typify the wood furniture market: hardwoods and softwoods.
 Both are graded and offer structural and aesthetic advantages and disadvantages.
 As their names suggest, the main difference between the two is that hardwoods are typically stronger and denser than their softwood counterparts.
 Within both subgroups are weather-resistant species that are great for outdoor use.
 Cypress, redwood, and cedar are three softwoods that have natural moisture-wicking properties and make fine choices for outdoor furniture.
-But in our opinion, the best wood for outdoor furniture comes from top-of-the-line hardwoods such as ipe, mahogany, and teak.
+But in our opinion, the best wood for outdoor furniture comes from top-of-the-line hardwoods such as cedar, acacia, eucalyptus, and teak.

 authenteak image